Diabetes and Pregnancy

 How can I manage diabetes during pregnancy?

-During pregnancy and for a time after delivery, your obstetrician (OB) becomes part of your care team.
+During pregnancy and after delivery, your obstetrician (OB) becomes part of your care team.
 Tell your OB about your diabetes care team providers.
 Your team will provide a plan for your care during your pregnancy.
-Your diabetes care team provider may order blood glucose monitoring to check your levels several times each day.
-The checks will be done if you need to stay in the hospital, and you will need to check at home.
+Your diabetes care team provider may order blood glucose checks several times each day.
+These checks will be done if you need to stay in the hospital.
+You will also need to check at home.
 Your team will help you with the following:

 Treatment options